Economy of Portugal: Evolution of the number of public employees in Portugal (1968–present)

+Regional economy

+2023 GDP and GDP per capita in the NUTS II regions of Portugal according to data by the National Institute for Statistics (INE).

 Employment and wages

-In the first quarter of 2022, the unemployment rate was at 5.9%.
+In the fourth quarter of 2024, the unemployment rate was at 6.7%.

 The unemployment rate has been continuously falling since the end of 2013, marking the reversal of the increase of unemployed people trend that had been recorded since the 2000s.
-This negative trend had been pronounced with the impact of the financial crisis of 2007–2008, causing the unemployment rate to climb, achieving a record of 17.7% in the early 2013.
+This negative trend had been pronounced with the impact of the 2008 financial crisis, causing the unemployment rate to climb, achieving a record of 17.7% in the early 2013.

 The decrease of the unemployment is related with the expanding of the Portuguese Economy registered since the third quarter of 2014 (after shrinking in 2011, 2012 and 2013), with a yearly GDP growth of 1.5% registered in the second quarter of 2015.
 The increase of the number of people that emigrated to work in other countries also impacted positively the reduction of the unemployment, this happening specially in 2013, when the labor force decreased 1.6% in the first 9 months of the year.
 Other factors have also impacted the decrease, like the methodology used by the Statistics Portugal (for instance, people doing internships or professional training do not count as unemployed), the previous heavy loss of jobs, the increase of tourism and the resurgence of the agricultural sector, where many jobs were created.

 Although being both a developed country and a high income country, Portugal has the lowest GDP per capita in Western Europe and according to the Eurostat it had the 9th lowest purchasing power among the 27 member states of the European Union in 2018.